joaobarros1/joaobarros1/README.md

 ***Web Developer***

 *Hi there, welcome to my GitHub profile!
-I'm João, from São Paulo, Brazil.
-A programmer who enjoys building scalable, dynamic, and responsive web software using modern javascript environment.
+My name is João Pedro, and I am from São Paulo, Brazil.
+My passion is programming, I do this professionally and as a hobby.
+Nowadays, I am a React developer at an e-commerce.
 Always applying the best programming practices, clean code concepts, and SOLID principles.*

 👨‍🎓 Systems Analysis and Development